-Portico Venture is a pilot programme that aims to give UCL researchers more freedom to take their ideas to market through spinouts.
-Currently open to Computer Science academics, the programme recognises the huge opportunities in digital tech and accelerates the creation of businesses that can thrive in a fast-moving ecosystem.
+Portico Venture is a new model for IP commercialisation that aims to give UCL researchers more freedom to take their ideas to market through spinouts.
+Specifically aimed at supporting academics creating non-patentable intellectual property such as software, know-how, algorithmic methods, the Portico Ventures model seeks to encourage the creation of technology-based businesses that can thrive in a fast-moving ecosystem.

-The programme is delivered through UCL Business (UCLB) in partnership with UCL Innovation & Enterprise and the Department of Computer Science.
+The programme is delivered through UCL Business (UCLB) in partnership with UCL Innovation & Enterprise.

 WHO IS IT FOR?